khanhlinh-jnf/DecisionTree/Source/README.md

 ```bash
 dot -V
 ```
-If success, you will see
+If successful, you will see
 ```bash
 dot - graphviz version 12.1.2 (20240928.0832)
 ```